taskforcesh/bullmq/docs/gitbook/guide/retrying-failing-jobs.md

 The current built-in backoff functions are "exponential" and "fixed".

+With an exponential backoff, it will retry after `2 ^ attempts * delay` milliseconds.
+For example, with a delay of 3000 milliseconds, for the 7th attempt, it will retry 2^7 * 3000 milliseconds = 6.4 minutes after the previous attempt.
+With a fixed backoff, it will retry after `delay` milliseconds, so with a delay of 3000 milliseconds, it will retry _every_ attempt 3000 milliseconds after the previous attempt.

 If you want to define your custom backoff you need to define it at the worker:

 ```typescript